idexio/idex-contracts-whistler/README.md

 ### Deposit

 Users must deposit funds into the Whistler contracts before they are available for trading on IDEX.
-Depositing BNB requires calling `depositBinanceCoin` on the Exchange contract; depositing tokens requires an `approve` call on the token contract itself before calling `depositTokenByAddress` on the Exchange contract.
+Depositing BNB requires calling `depositEther` on the Exchange contract; depositing tokens requires an `approve` call on the token contract itself before calling `depositTokenByAddress` on the Exchange contract.

-- The `depositBinanceCoin` and `depositTokenByAddress` are functions on the Exchange contract, but the funds are ultimately held in the Custody contract.
+- The `depositEther` and `depositTokenByAddress` are functions on the Exchange contract, but the funds are ultimately held in the Custody contract.
 As part of the deposit process, tokens are transferred first to the Exchange contract, which tracks wallet asset balances, and then transferred again to the Custody contract.
 Separate exchange logic and fund custody supports IDEX 2.0’s [upgrade design](#upgradability).